 As I look back, I’m not entirely convinced that my mom was solely concerned with my spiritual welfare.
 I can’t be positive—because mom would never admit to it—but I think she couldn’t do the whole Santa story because she needed me to be the wrapper for Christmas.
 (Notice wr-wrapper, not “the rapper,” although I have been known to drop a sick beat.)

-Another reason it wouldn’t have worked is that our family celebrated on Christmas Eve.
+Another reason it wouldn’t have worked was because our family celebrated on Christmas Eve.
 So, Santa was mid-flight while my four brothers and I were already knee-deep in shiny wrapping paper.

 Alas, no Santa for us.

-We were definitely non-traditionalists, but no one could accuse my parents of making Christmas boring.
-We had a ton of fun and I never felt like I missed out on anything.
-Because of this, I honestly always thought the whole concept of Santa was ridiculous… until I had kids.
+We were non-traditionalists, but no one could accuse my parents of making Christmas dull.
+We had a ton of fun, and I never felt like I missed out on anything.
+Because of this, I always thought the whole concept of Santa was ridiculous… until I had kids.

 Have you been good?

 When my husband and I had our first son, I went on auto-pilot and said, “No, Santa.”
 I didn’t even know why.
 I grew up in a Santaless home, so my kids would grow up in a Santaless home.